modern-sapien/project-prometheus/NOTE.md

 1. Before you write any code, you write tests first
 2. Initially all of your tests should fail
+3. Handle   Positive    = return true
+            Negatives   = return false
+            Exceptions
+4. AAA Method   - arrange, act, assert

-3. Test Driven Development makes you work through a process as opposed to haphazardly making code
+* Test Driven Development makes you work through a process as opposed to haphazardly making code
-4. More forethought into the work
+* More forethought into the work

 ## Testing with Jest